Amina Kabafaanu

 Amina I of the Maldives also called Amina Kabafaanu and Aminath Kabafan (2 February 1724 – died after 1773), was sultana regnant of the Maldives from 1753 until 1754.
 She also served as joint regent with her spouse Ali Shah Bandar Vela’ana’a Manikufa’anu in 1773 during the pilgrimage of her brother Sultan Muhammed Ghiya'as ud-din to Mecca.

 Life

 Amina was the eldest daughter of Sultan Ibrahim Iskandar II of the Maldives (r.
-1720–1750) and Aisha Manikfan, and the sister of Sultan Muhammed Ghiya'as ud-din.
-In September 1743, she married Ali Shah Bandar Vela’ana’a Manikufa’anu, son of Addu Ali Takurufan.
+1721–1750) and Aisha Manikfan, and the sister of Sultan Muhammed Ghiya'as ud-din.
+In September 1743, she married Ali Shah Bandar Vela’ana’a Manikufa’anu, son of Addu Ali Thakurufan.

 In 1750, her father died and was succeeded by her paternal uncle, Sultan Muhammad Imaduddin III (d.
 1757).
-In 1752, he was taken captive by Ali Raja of Cannanore and imprisoned in Kavaratti island in the Laccadives, and Male was occupied by the Malabars of Cannanore.
-After 17 weeks of occupation, Male was freed from the Malabars by Muleegey Dom Hassan Maniku, also called Hassan Manikfan.
+In 1752, he was taken captive by the Ali Raja of Cannanore and imprisoned in Kavaratti island in the Laccadives, and Malé was occupied by the Malabars of Cannanore.
+After 17 weeks of occupation, Malé was freed from the Malabars by Muleegey Dom Hassan Maniku, also called Hassan Manikfan.

 First rule

-When Male was freed, Amina was installed monarch.
+When Malé was freed, Amina was installed as monarch.
 Her ascension to the throne was neither rejected nor challenged: